Christmas Closure

 Private arrangement

 If the child lives with you under a private arrangement, you will not be automatically eligible for assessment and support.
-It is best to notify Children’s Services of the arrangement and ask that you be assessed as a foster carer as soon as possible.
+It is best to notify children's services of the arrangement and ask that you be assessed as a foster carer as soon as possible.

-Children’s Services has a legal duty under s.66 Children Act 1989 to assess a person who is not a parent, a person with parental responsibility for the child or a relative as defined in the Children Act 1989 who has had or will have the child living with them for more than 28 days.
+Children's Services has a legal duty under Section 66 Children Act 1989 to assess a person who is not a parent, a person with parental responsibility for the child or a relative as defined in the Children Act 1989 who has had or will have the child living with them for more than 28 days.
 This does not necessarily imply that they must approve the person as a foster carer, but they must ensure that the arrangement is appropriate for the child, even if it was arranged privately.
 If you are not related to the child you wish to care for, please see our page on Private Fostering for further information.

-If children’s services has placed a child with you but maintains the arrangement is private, we recommend that you seek legal advice.
-If children’s services refuses to assess, they must explain why, and you can challenge their decision through their complaints procedure.
+If children's services has placed a child with you but maintains the arrangement is private, we recommend that you seek legal advice.
+If children's services refuses to assess, they must explain why, and you can challenge their decision through their complaints procedure.
+More information can be found in our How-To-Guide on Complaints against Children's Services

-You can request a ‘child in need’ assessment under section 17 Children Act 1989 if you require additional support in caring for a child and the assessment for family and friends foster care was refused.
+You can request a ‘child in need’ assessment under Section 17 Children Act 1989 if you require additional support in caring for a child and the assessment for family and friends foster care was refused.

-What will happen as part of the assessment for Kinship or Family and Friends Care?
+What will happen as part of the assessment for kinship or family and friends care?

 The assessment must be carried out in line with the Fostering Regulations 2011 and Fostering Services: National Minimum Standards.
 The assessment will be split into 2 stages.